 The OTA peak directions set(s) are the same as the EIRP accuracy directions set(s) used in the REL13 specification, the name has been changed as they are now used for other requirements.
-Examples of OTA peak directions sets remain the same as those in TR 37.842 [4].
+Examples of OTA peak directions sets remain the same as related EIRP accuracy directions set(s) in TR 37.842 [4].